jewelsofthought/neshama/site/posts/parashot/Va_eira.md

 - Know that I am your **HaShem**, your G-d
 - Bring you to promised land

-{Note: The last promise (v8), one which was promised to Abraham, Isaac and Jacob, but was never fulfilled.
+**Note**: The last promise (v8), one which was promised to Abraham, Isaac and Jacob, but was never fulfilled.
 So this promise is to be fulfilled over a period of 200 - 400 years, which is a very long time.
-Yet, although it has taken so long, it is still looked at as a true promise, as it eventually did manifest.}
+Yet, although it has taken so long, it is still looked at as a true promise, as it eventually did manifest.{.note}

 v9] Israel ignored Moses